--The Following Study on Purim was written by Pastor Isaac
+-The Following Study on Purim was written by Rabbi Isaac

 A question often arises with sincere truth seekers who are not Jewish, “Is Purim a Biblical holiday?”
 The short answer is yes, and while it is not a Leviticus 23 mandated holy day to rest fron work, it is ordained to be observed by Jews at the end of the Book of Esther on the 14th and the 15th of the twelfth month of Adar every year throughout all generations as a commemoration of how God delivers his people.